Sixth Street Specialty Lending, Inc. (TSLX) to Issue Quarterly Dividend of $0.07 on December 29th

-Sixth Street Specialty Lending, Inc. (NYSE:TSLX – Get Free Report) declared a quarterly dividend on Thursday, November 2nd, investing.com reports.
-Investors of record on Friday, December 15th will be given a dividend of 0.07 per share by the financial services provider on Friday, December 29th.
-This represents a $0.28 annualized dividend and a yield of 1.33%.
+Sixth Street Specialty Lending, Inc. (NYSE:TSLX – Get Free Report) announced a quarterly dividend on Thursday, November 2nd, investing.com reports.
+Investors of record on Friday, December 15th will be paid a dividend of 0.07 per share by the financial services provider on Friday, December 29th.
+This represents a $0.28 dividend on an annualized basis and a yield of 1.32%.
 The ex-dividend date is Thursday, December 14th.

 Sixth Street Specialty Lending Company Profile